 Canada

-Fatemeh Anvari, a third grade teacher in the town of Chelsea, was told earlier this month that she would no longer be allowed to continue in the role because her headwear ran afoul of Bill 12, a law passed in 2019.
+Fatemeh Anvari, a third-grade teacher in the town of Chelsea, was told earlier this month that she would no longer be allowed to continue in the role because her headwear ran afoul of Bill 12, a law passed in 2019.
 The law has an outsized impact on Muslim women and in schools in the province, where 74.5% of teachers are women.

 The Guardian, December 2021